sb2nov/mac-setup/Ruby/README.md

 source ~/.zshrc # Apply changes
 ```

-wThe packages we just installed allow us to install different versions of Ruby and specify which version to use on a per project basis and globally.
+The packages we just installed allow us to install different versions of Ruby and specify which version to use on a per project basis and globally.
 This is very useful to keep a consistent development environment if you need to work in a particular Ruby version.

 ## Switching versions